Skip to main content

 Prerequisite: Successful completion or concurrent enrollment in Physics

-675 Engineering Design & Development (Capstone)
+675 Engineering Design & Development (PLTW Capstone)

 Grade 12 – 1 Unit

-Prerequisite: Principles of Engineering
+Prerequisite: Principles of Engineering or AP Computer Science A

 The PLTW capstone course where seniors collaborate to research, design, build, and test an engineering project addressing a real-world problem.